hickmanw/jupyterhub/docs/source/reference/config-ghoauth.md

 # configuration.
 # c.JupyterHub.spawner_class = 'sudospawner.SudoSpawner'

-# start single-user notebook servers in ~/assignments,
+# start single-user servers in ~/assignments,
 # with ~/assignments/Welcome.ipynb as the default landing page
 # this config could also be put in
 # /etc/jupyter/jupyter_notebook_config.py